 A new survey from the Ad Council Research Institute found parents/caregivers respond more favorably to messages about chronic absence when they first lift up the social and behavioral benefits their children gain from going to school in person.
-Families also respond favorably when the positive messaging is followed by the consequences of missing school on regular basis.
+Families also respond favorably when the positive messaging is followed by the consequences of missing school on a regular basis.

 “When we talked [to families] about academics only, we got some pushback,” said Derrick Feldmann, lead researcher and managing director of the Ad Council Research Institute.
 “When we talked about academics plus the other elements it was more positive.”

-The Ad Council and Overdeck Family Foundation recently released results of the survey on parental attitudes toward absenteeism and a toolkit for helping educators deliver the right messages on attendance.
+The Ad Council and Overdeck Family Foundation recently the released results of the survey on parental attitudes toward absenteeism and a toolkit for helping educators deliver the right messages on attendance.
 You can find the Ad Council research, and the toolkit, “Back to the Classroom,” by clicking here.

 Through interviews and surveys with a diverse mix of more than 5,000 families nationwide, researchers from the Ad Council found that families are aware of and generally agree with the benefits of in-person learning including collaboration, engagement, socializing and personalized attention.
 Yet today they view the benefits of in-person school attendance holistically, with academics being only one piece of their child’s overall development.
-The Ad Council noted this survey is the first piece of research it’s conducted looking into current attitudes about school attendance and that it will continue to examine this topic.
+The Ad Council noted this survey is the first piece of research it conducted looking into current attitudes about school attendance and that it will continue to examine this topic.

 These findings differ in some respects from an earlier Ad Council study of families in California.
 That 2016 survey led to messaging focused on helping families understand the academic losses their children would experience with chronic absence, and specifically told parents the number of absences that were acceptable versus not.

 However, the years following the pandemic have, for many families, resulted in a shift in parents’ views around education.
 And many families may have also cultivated a mindset that showing up to school in person is optional.
-With this perspective shift in mind, the Ad Council sought to identify the overarching message that address concerns of families today and provides reason for why their children should attend school in person.
+With this perspective shift in mind, the Ad Council sought to identify the overarching message that addresses the concerns of families today and provides reason for why their children should attend school in person.

 The survey’s key findings

-1. Nearly all (93%) parents agreeing that in-person learning is important.
+1. Nearly all (93%) parents agree that in-person learning is important.
 Although in families with chronically absent children (in this study, those with 2+ absences a month), just over half (51%) said in-person learning is ‘extremely’ important.

 2. Parents view education holistically and as a balance of many elements, with academics only being a piece of their child’s growth.

 3. About half of parents of chronically absent children consider their own experiences of not being impacted by absences.
-For example, this statement “When I was their age, I missed in-person school, and it didn’t impact my education or development,” was viewed favorably by 46% of parents with chronically absent children and 37% of total parents.
+For example, this statement, “When I was their age, I missed in-person school, and it didn’t impact my education or development,” was viewed favorably by 46% of parents with chronically absent children and 37% of total parents.

 4. Parents—especially those whose children are routinely absent—say they regularly track their children’s grades, school performance and attendance.
 They tend to believe most absences are acceptable.
 For example, 54% of parents of children with 0-1 absences believe 1 absence per month is acceptable; while 37% of parents of severely chronically absent children (5+ times per month) are most likely to say 5+ absences per month are acceptable.